Verbal autopsies used in push to better track global deaths

 But such sampling has limitations, too.
 It requires specially trained technicians, and samples have to be taken and shipped for analysis within 24 hours after a person’s death.

-Verbal autopsies “are much better to do that than do nothing, which is the only alternative” in some countries, said Peter Byass, a researcher at Sweden’s Umea University who is an expert on verbal autopsies.
+Verbal autopsies “are much better to do that than do nothing, which is the only alternative” in some countries, said Peter Byass, a researcher at Sweden’s Umea University and an expert on the interviews.

 The New York-based organization Vital Strategies began working with the Rwandan government in 2015 to develop a verbal autopsy program, using Bloomberg and other funding.

-The project trained government health workers — who already provide health and hospice care in homes — to conduct the verbal autopsies.
+The project trained government health workers — who already provide health and hospice care in homes — to conduct the interviews.

 About 2,700 verbal autopsies have been done in nine small pockets of the country.
 That’s not enough to provide a good look at national death trends, but the government is planning to scale up the work in coming years to achieve a nationally representative sample.

-At first, neighbors sometimes perceived the verbal autopsies as intrusive.
+At first, neighbors sometimes perceived the questions as intrusive.
 But over time, most people have come to accept them.

 “When we explain to them why we do this, in the end they will understand and answer our questions,” said Janvier Ngabonziza, who conducts the interviews in a rural area called Rwamagana.

 The verbal autopsy of Sandrine Umwungeri was conducted by Leonie Mfitumukiza, who had met her mother through her job as a community health worker.
-After allowing several months for the family to rest and grieve, she had come to ask about Sandrine’s illness.
+After allowing several months for the family to rest and grieve, she had come to ask about Umwungeri’s illness.

-Respectfully, and pausing often to offer comfort and consolation, Mfitumukiza followed the standardized set of questions about Sandrine’s symptoms.
+Respectfully, and pausing often to offer comfort and consolation, Mfitumukiza followed the standardized set of questions about her symptoms.
 The information she gathered will be run through a computer algorithm to assign a cause of death.

 The solemnity was broken when a family friend walked into the home carrying a giggling 2-year-old girl.
-It was Blessing, Sandrine’s daughter, now being raised by her grandmother.
+It was Blessing, Umwungeri’s daughter, now being raised by her grandmother.

-Afterward, Mfitumukiza said she believes Sandrine died of type 1 diabetes, not malaria.
+Afterward, Mfitumukiza said she believes Umwungeri died of diabetes, not malaria.
 But she noted her job that day was to gather information, not to draw any conclusion.

 Mike Stobbe reported from New York.